45 Taiwanese foods we can't live without

 12. Ba wan (肉圓)

-It is commonly believed that ba wan was invented during periods of scarcity.
-The simple pork dumpling was then a luxurious snack enjoyed only during the Lunar New Year festival.
+It's believed ba wan was invented during times of scarcity.
+The simple pork dumpling became a luxurious snack enjoyed only during the Lunar New Year festival.

 Tonghua Bawan (通化肉圓), No. 7, Alley 39, Tonghua Street, Da'an District, Taipei City; +886 2 2707 8562